What is a scholarship?

 You will receive a sponsorship letter from your education officer that confirms the maximum amount of tuition that will be covered for the term.
 These amounts are usually enough to cover the cost of tuition and other student fees, but depending on your program and its associated costs, the funding you receive may not cover everything.
-It is important that you start looking into scholarships, bursaries and other forms of financial aid sooner rather than later.
+It is important that you also start looking into scholarships, bursaries and other forms of financial aid sooner rather than later.

 Even with community funding, scholarships and bursaries, it may be necessary to apply to the Ontario Student Assistance Program (OSAP).